openshift/openshift-origin-design/designs/administrator/future-openshift/workloads-metrics-tab/index.md

 ## Designs for 4.x release

 The utilization charts will receive the following revisions:
-* The charts will be moved into their own **Metrics tab** __Strong__ and use a format more inline with the monitoring pages.
+* The charts will be moved into their own **Metrics tab** and use a format more inline with the monitoring pages.
 Moving these charts off the details page allows more space for things like HPAs in the future.
 * Updating the tooltip format to be consistent with Monitoring.
 * Using multi-line charts will show activity from multiple pods in a Deployment to help show comparisons and lower performing assets